-||9a III.
-We are often told, "That there is no need of supposing such a Sense of Morality given to Men, since Reflection, and Instruction would recommend the same Actions from Arguments of Self-Interest, and engage us, from the acknowledg'd Principle of Self-love, [271] to the Practice of them, without this unintelligible Determination to Benevolence, or the occult Quality of a moral Sense."
+?9a III.
+We are often told, "That there is no need of supposing such a Sense of Morality given to Men, since Reflection, and Instruction would recommend the same Actions from Arguments of Self-Interest, and engage us, from the acknowledg'd Principle of Self-love, [271] to the Practice of them, without this unintelligible Determination to Benevolence, or the occult Quality same Meats to us which our Taste represents as pleasant?
+And shall we thence conclude that we have no Sense of Tasting?
+Or that such a Sense is useless?
+No: The use is plain in both Cases.
+Notwithstanding the mighty Reason we boast of above other Animals, its Processes are too slow, too full of doubt and hesitation, to serve us of a moral Sense."